j-musweu/joyce_musweu.github.io/README.md

 ## PROJECTS
 ### Walmart: Predicting and Forecasting Business Insight Report.
 **Skills used:** SQL, R, Word, PowerPoint

+-	Explored and analyzed data of 28 million sales records from stores across the USA through time series analysis to identify trends and patterns.
--	Performed time series analysis on 28 million sales data of stores across USA by exploring data, building predictive and forecasting models  through Gini decision tree and Regression models followed by ARIMA and ARMA models to aid informed decisions regarding product category expansion, store size, and improved online services.
+-	Built and validated predictive and forecasting models using Gini decision trees, regression models, ARIMA and ARMA models to inform strategic decisions regarding product category expansion, store size optimization, and enhancement of online services.
+-	Utilized SQL for data extraction and manipulation, and R for data analysis and model development.
+Delivered insights and recommendations through reports and presentations to aid data-driven decision-making among stakeholders.

 ### Development of Market Regime Assessment Tool through Machine Learning
 **Skills used:** Python, PowerPoint
--	Conducted financial market regime analysis on historic pricing data of traded assets through building a two state Hidden Markov Model to track market changes and an algorithmic portfolio diversification engine to assist in optimization  of investment portfolio.
+-	Conducted comprehensive financial market regime analysis on historical pricing data of traded assets.
+-	Developed a two-state Hidden Markov Model to accurately track, predict market changes and identify distinct market regimes.
+- Built an algorithmic portfolio diversification engine to optimize investment portfolios.
+-	Used Python for data analysis, model development, and implementation.
+- Presented findings and insights through PowerPoint, providing stakeholders with actionable insights for optimizing investment strategies.

 ### Olist: Funnel Management for Sustaining Growth Rate Beyond the Pandemic.
 **Skills used:** SQL, Python, Tableau, PowerPoint